 Parthia is a historical region located in north-eastern Iran, best known for having been the political and cultural base of the Arsacid dynasty, rulers of the Parthian Empire.

-My name is Ms Wright and I am the supreme Coordinator, of the almighty Parthians.
+My name is Ms Winrow and I am the supreme Coordinator, of the almighty Parthians.
 Being a Parthian is an opportunity for students to excel, work as a team and achieve success together.
-The house motto is 'Be bright, be bold, be brilliant’ As House Coordinator I have seen the students participating in exciting events, showing determination in achieving house points in order to be victorious.
-Along with being the House Coordinator, I am a Geography teacher and a form tutor.
-Students are awarded House points for academic, extra-curricular and pastoral activities in daily school life.
-The House points build towards the race to win the House Shields, House Cups and the House Medallions.
-I believe this further develops self-confidence, personal and team pride, building to House pride.
+The house motto is 'Be bright, be bold, be brilliant’ As House Coordinator I have seen students participating in exciting events, showing determination in achieving house points in order to be victorious.
+Along with being the House Coordinator, I am a History teacher and a form tutor.
+Students are awarded house points for academic, extra-curricular and pastoral activities in daily school life.
+The house points build towards the race to win the House Shields, House Cups and the House Medallions.
+I believe this further develops self-confidence, personal and team pride, building to house pride.

 The Roman Empire is an iconic time in world history and laid the foundations for society as we know it.
 The Romans were curious, skilful, educated, and conquered most of Europe.
 To keep expanding their empire they explored new lands and set up trade links with many other parts of the world.
 The Romans have won many battles but suffered losses as well.
 The Roman House here at Rutlish strive to use the Roman culture of perseverance to conquer the house competitions.

 Staff House Coordinator - Ms Cuffe-DaviesThe Romans are a force to be reckoned with.
 Romans like to get involved with all aspects of the house competitions and especially get involved with charity events and fundraising.
 With the support of their Caesar and the senate of the Tutor Teams, the Rulish Roman Republic regularly places in the top half of the house table.